DashboardCode/BsMultiSelect/README.md

 * Tested only for IE11, Chrome 66, Edge 42/17; Browser should support 'display':'flex' (IE 9 doesn't);

 * no 'smart tracking' of dynamic changes in options - do detach/attach at the end of changes (this is actally not a issue, but desing feature)

-* no form reset event support (related to previous)

 * no placeholder support (`data-placeholder` or smth like this)